Making a Halloween wreath doesn’t have to be complicated, I mean, I’m not the “crafty” one, but we sure can make this Halloween Spiderweb wreath.

 - Sugar Glass Recipe (Candy Glass)

-Affix one end of your black yarn on the smaller-sized foam ball.
+- Affix one end of your black yarn to the smaller-sized foam ball.

-Fold each pipe cleaner in half and wind the two sized together tightly.
+- Fold each pipe cleaner in half and wind the two sizes together tightly.

-Hot glue 4 of these pipe-cleaner spider legs onto each side of the spider body.
-I found this easiest to do when I had a little platform to put the spider body on.
+- Hot glue 4 of these pipe-cleaner spider legs onto each side of the spider body.
+I found this easiest when I had a little platform on which to put the spider body.
 I used a rock, but you can use a box or anything to hold the body up.

-To make the web, spread out two sheets of parchment paper side-by-side.
-Tape them in place onto the table and together.
+- To make the web, spread out two sheets of parchment paper side-by-side.
+Then, tape them in place onto the table and together.

-Draw a spiderweb onto the parchment paper.
-I did this by starting with straight lines in the center like a starburst, then connecting them all with arches.
+- Draw a spiderweb onto the parchment paper.
+I did this by starting with straight lines in the center like a starburst, then connecting them with arches.

 How cute is this Spiderweb Wreath?